Punjab: SAD leader Bikram Majithia appears before SIT for questioning in drugs case | Law-Order

 - India

-Shiromani Akali Dal leader Bikram Singh Majithia Monday appeared before a special investigation team of the Punjab Police in Patiala district for questioning in a drugs case.
+Shiromani Akali Dal leader Bikram Singh Majithia appeared before a special investigation team of the Punjab Police in Patiala district for questioning in a drugs case on Monday.

-Tight security arrangements have been made around the SIT office.
-Majithia reached the office along with his counsels around 11:45 am.
+Tight security arrangements were made around the SIT office as Majithia reached there along with his counsels around 11:45 am.
 The SIT is led by Additional Director General of Police (Patiala range) Mukhwinder Singh Chhina.

-Before reaching the SIT office in Patiala, Majithia said he is a law-abiding citizen and has complete trust in law.
+Before reaching the SIT office, Majithia said he is a law-abiding citizen and has complete trust in law.

 The SAD leader accused the AAP government of playing politics over the drugs issue and claimed that he was summoned by the SIT because he was speaking against Chief Minister Bhagwant Mann.
 He also alleged that Mann was using the state machinery against him.